Finchsize/bot/README.md

 - jumping fast = disconnect
 - jumping to exactly the same spots = ban in jail

-- This random jump put acc into bot jail: @Edit - spamming any action in short period of time put character to jail
+- This random jump put acc into bot jail:
+@Edit - spamming any action in short period of time put character to jail
+@Edit - jumping very slow in random period of times with randomized location also puts character to jail

 ```
 Func random_jump()